madank4421/VSDBabySoC/README.md

 ## AVSDDAC

 ### Introduction
-The `avsddac` module is a behavioral Verilog model of a 10-bit Digital-to-Analog Converter (DAC).
+The `avsddac` module is a 10-bit Digital-to-Analog Converter (DAC).
 It converts a 10-bit digital input into a corresponding analog output voltage between two reference levels.

 ### DAC Specifications